 Want to give your guests something fun to take home?
-These rainbow party favor bags are ADORABLE and will hold anything you choose to send them home with after the rainbow baby shower has ended.
+These party favor bags are ADORABLE and will hold anything you choose to send them home with after the rainbow baby shower has ended.

 Balloon garlands take a little bit more work than paper tassel or rainbow felt ball garlands, but boy, do they make a statement!
 Balloon garlands are gorgeous, and they make a great place for the new parents to take photos with people who have come to celebrate with them.

 If you’re looking for a non-traditional favor for the rainbow party favor bags above, look no further!
 These cute, customizable soaps will be adored by all your shower guests.